bparanj/crystal/computer/electronics/design/digital-circuit.md

 4. **Applications**:
    - **Computing**: Digital circuits are the core of processors, memory units, and other components in computers, enabling tasks such as arithmetic operations, data storage, and program execution.
-   - **Communication**: Digital circuits encode, transmit, and decode data in communication systems, including telecommunication and data networks.
+   - **Communication**: Digital circuits encode, transmit, and decode data in communication systems,  telecommunication and data networks.
    - **Control Systems**: Used in automation, digital circuits process inputs from sensors and generate outputs to control machines, robots, and other devices.
    - **Consumer Electronics**: Found in everyday devices like smartphones, TVs, and gaming consoles, where they manage user interfaces, media playback, and connectivity.